 The following director has been granted a loan.
 The loan carried an interest rate of 8% up to the 30 September 2007, from 1 October 2007 the loan is interest free.
 The loans was advanced to purchase shares in Financial Investment Holdings Limited.
-This loan was fully provided for at 31 March 2019.
+This loan was fully provided for at 31 March 2021.
+Refer to note 19.